Download as PDF (for docs.racklet.io)

-- Documentation: Documentation will be made available through ReadTheDocs, GitHub, code-autogenerated documentation services such as crates.io and pkg.go.dev as well as our blog detailing the development process and important decisions made, featuring these design proposals.
+- Documentation: Documentation will be made available through our mdBook site, our GitHub organization, code-autogenerated documentation services such as crates.io and pkg.go.dev as well as our blog detailing the development process and important decisions made, featuring these design proposals.
 This documentation will lower the bar to entry in order to increase accessibility.

 Modularity / Compatibility

 - Modular design: Our designs, both hardware and software, strive to be as modular and extensible as possible.
 We strive to follow the Unix philosophy.
 This will allow for portability between e.g. different hardware modules implementing the same interfaces, or extensibility where the user demands other features than the default.